afterwind-io/comcat/README.md

 > - Broadcast messages to all tabs;
 > - Keep **one and only one** connection alive across tabs;

 Broadcasting alone is a relatively simple task.
-To send messages between tabs, a bunch of techniques can be taken:
+To send messages between tabs, a bunch of techniques can be adopted:

 - [window.postMessage()][mdn-postmessage]
 - [Storage Event][mdn-storageevent]